The Destruction of Sports Infrastructure in the Gaza Sector

 cadres, players, coaches, athletes and coaches who were martyred.
 Furthermore,

-Al-Wehdat Club, which was grieving for the martyr Mohammed Barakat, a former player
+Jordanian Al-Wehdat Club, which was grieving for the martyr Mohammed Barakat, a

-of the Palestinian national team.
-Furthermore, Hani Al-Musaddar, the former
+former player of the Palestinian national team.
+Furthermore, Hani Al-Musaddar,

-player and assistant coach of the Palestinian Olympic team at the time, was
+the former player and assistant coach of the Palestinian Olympic team at the

 Before he was martyred, Mohammad Barakat,